 Is your Facebook fan page attracting paying customers?

 When you have an online business you’re very eager to help others and serve them with your gifts.
 So you start by following the gurus and apply what they are suggesting.
-One of those suggestions is to give value with your content.
+One of those suggestions is to give value using your content.
 So you start building an editorial calendar promising yourself that you will blog twice a week to start building your list.

 In my experience, blogging and creating social content just to be consistent and show up without having any real purpose is a common mistake that can leave money on the table and not attract paying customers.
 Sometimes simple shifts can make a huge impact in attracting paying customers.
 Here are 3 small shifts that I made that has attracted more paying clients.

 No longer do I open a word document and start writing simply because I promised myself I would write a blog every week.If you don’t have anything to say, don’t write a blog for the sake of consistency.”Click To Tweet

 Reverse engineer writing contents.
 How?
 Start with the offer or the action you want the reader to take.